michelleduong35/web102/flashcards/README.md

-# Web Development Project 2 - *Name of App Here*
+# Web Development Project 2 - Flashcards Pt.
+1: Guess the Celebrity

 Submitted by: Michelle Duong

-This web app: Flashcards -- Guess the Celebrity
+This web app: Flashcards: Guess the Celebrity, allows users to play a fun, interactive game to learn different faces in the entertainment industry.

 Time spent: 2.5 hours spent in total